Proxy Server: Definition and Use

 To get current information about availability, country, port and anonymity level for specific addresses, open the Good-Proxies.ru proxy list.
 For tests before purchase you can start with the free sample.

-To select the optimal network intermediary with better precision, it is useful to evaluate proxies not only by protocol but also by hardware base and IP origin.
-These parameters strongly affect connection stability, trust from target sites and behavior under load.
+To choose proxies more precisely, evaluate not only the protocol but also the hardware base and IP origin.
+These parameters determine connection stability, trust from target sites, and behavior under load.

 4.1.
 Classification by hardware type